colintsmith/startup/notes.md

 text.replace(reg, something) - replace the regular expressions in text with something
 using test just returns something as true

+Deeper reading: reg expressions are enclosed within /s. * means 0 or more of preceding symbol.
+Backslash makes special symbol literal symbols ex: \* just searches for an actual *.
+Letters after slashes are descriptors:
+d -generate indices for matches
+g - global search
+ i - case insensitive
+ m - allows ^ and $ to match to newline caharacters
+ s - allows . to match newline characters
+ u - unicode; treat a pattern as a sequence of unicode
+ v - an upgrade to u mode with more unicode features
+ y - perform a sticky search starting at the current position in the target string.

 ## Rest
 You can use a rest to create like an optional parameter in a function by putting three ... behind it